atmoner/php-pastebin-v3/README.md

 Follow the installation instructions.

 Once the installation is complete, you must delete the install.php file, libs/db.sql and put a chmod 644 on the file libs/db.php

+### How to upgrade v2 to v3? ###

+## How to upgrade ##

+To update your version of php-pastebin, you must:

+  - Delete old version
+    * Keep preciously files *libs/db.php* (which contains your login sql)
+    * Delete all files of your FTP
+  - Upload New version
+    * Upload the v3 of php-pastebin on your FTP
+    * Replace db.php with your
+  - Download [upgrade.php](http://wiki.php-pastebin.com/_media/upgrade.php "upgrade.php") and add it at root of your script
+    * Go on your navigator and open upgrade.php
+    * Click on "Upgrade v2 to v3 now!"
+  - Remove upgrade.php and go on your website

 ### Demonstration ###